danlevimb/automated-data-resilience-framework/docs/use-cases/stopat-restore-user-ticket.md

 The user reported:

-> “The incident ocurred around 11:00 am.”
+> “The incident is estimated to have occurred around 11:00 AM.”

 ⚠️ This time is a nearby starting point.